Traditional phone systems are expensive. But cloud-based phone solutions offer a cheaper alternative for business and personal use alike.

 5 Google Voice Alternatives

 Google Voice is just one of many great business phone systems on the market today.
-I’ve highlighted some alternative recommendations below, and you can check out our full list of the best VOIP phone systems for businesses here.
+We’ve highlighted some alternative recommendations below, and you can check out our full list of the best VOIP phone systems for businesses here.

 #1 — Nextiva